AIBinder/nlp_challenge_topicmod/README.md

 - Mistral-7B Base-Model is fine-tuned on Topics [and Titles] of German news articles (cf. annotated Dataset below)
 - The fine-tuned Model is provided in a docker service with LLM inference and a simple streamlit frontend

 ## Dataset
 - MLSum (https://huggingface.co/datasets/mlsum)
 - German Texts with annotated topics, titles and summaries
 - (including texts with topic 'München' :D)

 ## Hardware Requirements for Fine-Tuning
-- GPU with at least 24 GB VRAM (e.g., A10)
+- GPU with at least 24 GB VRAM (e.g., NVIDIA A10)
 - ideally Ampere Architecture to support bfloat16
+- (CUDA Version 12.2 used for Fine-tuning)

+## Key findings/ challenges
+- Desired structure of the Topic-Description in German to be determined more thoroughly for more precise fine-tuning (e.g., "Das Thema ist " + Artikel + substantivierter Begriff + Erläuterung in einem kurzen Folgesatz)
+- For that, the dataset needs to be further preprocessed or a accordingly annotated dataset created by labeling (if a suited dataset is not publicly available)

 ## Next steps
 - Improve the fine-tuning with more training data and structured experiments
-- Control the output of the LLM-Inference with e.g. stop_sequences, frequency penalties and manual checks
+- Control the output of the LLM-Inference with, e.g., stop_sequences, frequency penalties and manual checks
-- Integrate the training data and entered texts in frontend into VectorDB to be able to search texts with similar topics
+- Integrate the training data and the texts entered in the frontend into VectorDB to be able to search texts with similar topics

 # task description